kubedb/docs/docs/guides/zookeeper/scaling/horizontal-scaling/horizontal-scaling.md

   Normal   Successful                                                      27s   KubeDB Ops-manager Operator  Successfully resumed ZooKeeper database: demo/zk-quickstart for ZooKeeperOpsRequest: horizontal-scale-up
 ```

-Now, we are going to verify the number of replicas this zookeeper has from the Pgpool object, number of pods the PetSet have,
+Now, we are going to verify the number of replicas this zookeeper has from the ZooKeeper object, number of pods the PetSet have,

 ```bash
 $ kubectl get zookeeper -n demo zk-quickstart -o json | jq '.spec.replicas'